itsektionen/songlist/songs/190_The_Viking.md

 ---

-A viking loves the joys of life, hurra, hurra!
+A viking loves the joys of life, hoora, hoora!

 They're quickly running down his throat,
-hurra, hurra!
+hoora, hoora!

-With veal, with ox, with fish, with pork,
-Vikings never use a fork,
-Vikings only want to pop the cork.
+With veal, with ox, with fish, with pork, vikings never use a fork, vikings only want to pop the cork.

 The bäsk eventually runs out,
-oh no, oh no!
+oh no, OH NO!

 Every viking's carried out
-yo ho, yo ho!
+yo ho, YO HO!

 And when we wake up, we sing a just a bit, and open a bottle of Akvavit.